Car insurance excess. We get it, this isn't exactly the sort of phrase that sets the heart pumping.

 So let's say you have a compulsory excess of £150, and a voluntary excess of £300.
 That would mean you'd need to pay £450 if you made a claim on your insurance.

 (We think "compulsory excess" and "voluntary excess" are pretty unhelpful terms.
 It's better to think of it as one big excess, with "compulsory" excess being more like a "minimum excess".
-But insurers like to talk about compulsory and voluntary excess, so we thought it was worth explaining them.)
+But insurers like to talk about compulsory and voluntary excess, so we thought it was worth explaining them here.)

 You only pay car insurance excess when you make a claim on your own insurance.
-You don't pay excess if you make a claim on someone else's insurance.
-And you don't pay excess if someone else (a "third party") makes a claim on your insurance.
+You don't pay excess if you make a claim on someone else's insurance, or if someone else (a "third party") makes a claim on your insurance.

 You pay car insurance excess when you make a claim for damage to your car on your own insurance.
 But you don't have to pay it in a lump sum.